 Hedge pruning is another task and one that sometimes requires parts of the garden to be temporary closed for safety.
 The laurel hedges by the Orangery are entirely pruned by hand, to maintain the nice, clean lines.

 Towards the start of spring you will see the first flowers of the year in the parterre and other areas of the garden.
 You will find snowdrops starting to pop up down in Cedar Walk alongside some primroses on the walk down to our Walled garden.
-This time of the year is the start of the spectacular show of colour and scents in the parterre’s ribbon border that will go on throughout March and April.

 What are the garden team up to?